 Questions about the program?

-CABHI’s Discover and Adopt (D+A) program supports healthcare and community-based organizations (e.g., long-term care homes, hospitals, home healthcare organizations, etc.) build their skills and receptivity to adopt innovation.
+CABHI’s Discover and Adopt (D+A) program helps healthcare and community-based organizations (e.g., long-term care homes, hospitals, home healthcare organizations, etc.) build their skills and receptivity to adopt innovation.

 Organizations face many barriers to sourcing, testing, and adopting innovations (e.g., products, programs, or services) that can improve the quality of care and quality of life of those they serve.